-India and Brazil, supported by the rest of the Group of 77 and the socialist countries, finally succeded in mid-70's to initiate the formal process of the revision in 6 the Paris convention - a revision in a direction completely different from that in the earlier six revisions of the convention.
+India and Brazil, supported by the rest of the Group of 77 and the socialist countries, finally succeeded in mid-70's to initiate the formal process of the revision of the Paris convention - a revision in a direction completely different from that in the earlier six revisions of the convention

-This time the pendulum was to be pushed in the other direction safepuarding, the interests of rapid industrial development of the third world.
-But even after eight years of negotiations, the revision process is still stalled by the fierce opposition of the western industrialised counties.
-During discussions on the revision of the Paris convention in vanous forums of the World Intellectual Property Organisation (WHYO), Geneva, the group of developing counties have maintained that any industrial property system must fulfil the developmental needs of the non-industrialised countines.
+This time the pendulum was to be pushed in the other direction safeguarding the interests of rapid industrial development of the third world.
+But even after eight years of negotiations, the revision process is still stalled by the fierce opposition of the western industrialised countnes

+During discussions on the re-vision of the Paris convention in various forums of the World Intellectual Property Organisation (WIP()), Geneva, the group of developing countries have maintained that any industrial property system must fulfil the developmental needs of the non-industrialised countries.

-Today, India has about 1000 inhouse R and D units in public and private sector industrial companies, and major investments in publicfunded R and D through the Council of Scientific and Industrial Research, Indian Council of Agricultural Research, department of atomic energy, department of space, department of defence research and institutes of higher technical/scientific education.
+Today, India has about 1000 inhouse R and D units in public and private sector industrial companies, and major investments in public-funded R and D through the Council of Scientific and Industrial Research, Indian Council of Agricultural Research, department of atomic energy. department of space, department of defence research and institutes of higher technical/scientific educa-